danwing/cidfi/draft-wing-cidfi.md

 The client may use any local policy or involve the end-user in the decision-making process regarding whether to reveal the identity of the server to the network or not.
-If the attested metadata is sent to the CNE from the client, the attestation will be utilized by the CNE, acting as a Relying Party, to determine the level of trust it wishes to place in the attested metadata.
+If the attested metadata is sent to the CNE from the client, the attestation will be utilized by the CNE, acting as a Relying Party (e.g., {{Section 7.1 of ?RFC9334}}), to determine the level of trust it wishes to place in the attested metadata.
 The relying party may choose to trust or not trust the attestation.